nomic-io/nomic/README.md

 ### Backing up your private key

-Your validator is signing blocks with a unqiue private key stored at `~/.nomic-testnet/config/priv_validator_key.json`.
+Your validator is signing blocks with a unique private key stored at `~/.nomic-testnet/config/priv_validator_key.json`.
 Remember to keep this safe since losing it would mean you lose the voting power you worked hard to get.
 Also, keep it safe since if an attacker got a hold of it they would be able to attack the network, also resulting in the loss of your voting power.

 However, as the network is still just an early testnet and security is not critical yet, it probably is sufficient to just copy the file to another folder: